 This is why startups are often recommended to postpone their first full-time employees for as long as possible.
 There’s a lot of paperwork, tax calculations, and other regulations involved in paying and classifying someone as a full-time employee.

-Payroll compliance has two main purposes: ensuring that employees are treated fairly and that the federal government is receiving taxes to fund federal programs.
-If the government discovers that you have full-time employees but are not complying with payroll requirements, you could face serious fines and penalties.
+Payroll compliance has two primary purposes: ensuring that employees are treated fairly and that the federal government is receiving taxes to fund federal programs.
+If the government discovers that you have full-time employees but are not complying with payroll requirements, you could face severe fines and penalties.

 In this guide, we’ll go over the specific regulations that determine your payroll compliance requirements and explain how to avoid common payroll compliance mistakes.
 Later on, we’ll provide suggestions for how to simplify the tasks associated with payroll compliance.